 Address: Big Texan Steak Ranch | 7701 I-40 East Access Road | Amarillo, TX 79118

-Once dilapidated, the 1936 Conoco Tower Station and U-Drop Inn has been painstakingly restored and renovated to its original magnificence.
+Once dilapidated, the 1936 Conoco Tower Station and U-Drop Inn have been painstakingly restored and renovated to their original magnificence.

 Additionally, the Art Deco landmark now includes a bustling cafe, visitors center, gift shop, and museum in the spacious complex.